 All coaches (including assistants) are required to complete a few basic steps:

 - If you haven’t already, complete the coach application so you can select desired practice times, coach pairings, etc.

-- Register as a coach in Blue Sombrero.
+- Register as a coach in Sports Connect (FKA Blue Sombrero).
 This needs to be done before every season.